casper-network/casper-node/README.md

 cargo run --release -- validator resources/local/config.toml -C=consensus.secret_key_path=secret_keys/node-1.pem
 ```

+Beware that no semicolons (`;`) can be passed in any string on the command-line, as these serve as top-level argument separators when passing arguments via environment variables.

 Note that `network.known_addresses` must refer to public listening addresses of one or more
 currently-running nodes.
 If the node cannot connect to any of these addresses, it will panic.
 The
 node _can_ be run with this referring to its own address, but it will be equivalent to specifying an